escapedcanadian/couchmovies-couchbase/README.md

 cp target/tweet-feeder-1.0.jar ../tweet-feeder.jar
 ```

-## Building a new couchmovies-couchbase image
+## Building a new couchmovies-couchbase container
 ### couchbase-demo container
 ***This section describes the reasons and process for building a demo container.
 You may be able to pull an existing one from [Docker hub](https://hub.docker.com/repository/docker/escapedcanadian/couchbase-demo).
 If a suitable version exists, you may proceed with [building the demo image](#Pull-and-run-a-base-demo-docker-image)***